calebmazitama/eda-html-css-workshop/README.md

   - Who is EDA and what do we do?
     - Staff Introductions
     - Full Stack Engineering
-    - 1MC Talk @ Island Park
     - Other Workshops
-  - intro: put your name in the chat!
+  - Intro: Introduct yourself!
+(In the chat if this is virtual)

   1. Download Atom from atom.io
   2. Create a new folder